wpsharks/comet-cache/quick-cache/readme.txt

 In addition, Quick Cache actually sends a no-cache header (yes, a no-cache header); which allows it to remain in control at all times.
 It might seem weird that a caching plugin would send a no-cache header :-).
 Well, no-cache headers are a key component in this plugin, and they will NOT affect performance negatively.
 On the contrary, this is how the system can accurately serve cache files to public users vs. users who are logged-in, commenters, etc.

-If you care about the speed of your site, Quick Cache is one of those plugins that you absolutely MUST have installed :-) Quick Cache takes a real-time snapshot (building a cache) of every Post, Page, Category, Link, etc. These snapshots are then stored (cached) intuitively, so they can be referenced later, in order to save all of that processing time that has been dragging your site down and costing you money.
+If you care about the speed of your site, Quick Cache is one of those plugins that you absolutely MUST have installed :-) Quick Cache takes a real-time snapshot (building a cache) of every Page, Post, Category, Link, etc. These snapshots are then stored (cached) intuitively, so they can be referenced later, in order to save all of that processing time that has been dragging your site down and costing you money.

 The Quick Cache plugin uses configuration options that you select from the options panel.
 See: `Quick Cache -› Options` in your Dashboard.
 Once a file has been cached, Quick Cache uses advanced techniques that allow it to recognize when it should and should not serve a cached version of the file.
-The decision engine that drives these techniques is under your complete control through options on the back-end.
 By default, Quick Cache does not serve cached pages to users who are logged in, or to users who have left comments recently.
-Quick Cache also excludes administrative pages, login pages, POST/PUT/GET requests, CLI processes, and any additional User-Agents; or other special pattern matches that you want to add.
+Quick Cache also excludes administrative pages, login pages, POST/PUT/DELETE/GET(w/ query string) requests and/or CLI processes.

 == Running Quick Cache On A WordPress® Multisite Installation ==